 Specialized teachers engage children in communicative lessons on language and culture themes.
 Lessons occur once a week in Children's House for morning Spanish classes and once or twice a week for afternoon kindergarten French.
 Large group circle time lasts about 30 minutes and each small group meets for 15 minutes.

 Kindergarten Kaboom is a science enrichment class.
 Twice a month the children don their lab coats and dive into science lessons and experiments.
 The children look forward to sharing discoveries at the science fair at the end of the year!

 Field trips are great ways for our kindergartners to apply what they learn in their classroom to the real world.
-During the school year, students will visit an apple orchard, a Farm, 577 Foundation, the Toledo Zoo and Valentine Theater.
+During the school year, students will visit an apple orchard, a Farm, and 577 Foundation.
 They will develop their creativity at the Toledo Art Museum and learn about recycling at the BG recycling Center.

 Toledo Campus kindergarten children have a physical education class for 30 minutes once a week.
 (Perrysburg Campus kindergartners do not have a structured physical education program taught by a specialist due to space constraints.)
-Through age-appropriate games and activities such as parachute games, exploring with scooters, hula hoop adventures and animal walks, students learn movement skills, how to follow directions, and respect for themselves and others.
-Locomotor skills such as skipping, hopping, galloping, walking backwards and leaping are practiced.
-Hand-eye coordination is developped using scarves, balloons, bean bags and balls.
+Through age-appropriate games and activities such as parachute games, exploring with scooters, hula hoop adventures, and animal walks, students learn movement skills, how to follow directions and respect for themselves and others.
+Locomotor skills such as skipping, hopping, galloping, walking backward and leaping are practiced.
+Hand-eye coordination is developed using scarves, balloons, bean bags and balls.